FactoryBoy/factory_boy/docs/walkthrough.rst

     <Author: Lauren Ball (1129-12-20 - 1227-03-03) [en]>

-If we assemble the features of both models, all data is kept coherent; for instance, forcing the death age at 18 will generate a book written when the author was aged 15 to 18.
+If we assemble the features of both models, all data is kept consistent; for instance, forcing the death age at 18 will generate a book written when the author was aged 15 to 18.

 .. code-block:: pycon